If Ph Is Less Than Pka

 Biosensors

-The development of highly sensitive biosensors that utilize the pH and pKa relationship to detect specific biomolecules is also a growing trend.
+The development of highly sensitive biosensors that use the pH and pKa relationship to detect specific biomolecules is also a growing trend.
 These sensors can measure changes in pH caused by enzymatic reactions or binding events, providing a rapid and accurate way to detect target analytes in biological samples.
 Such biosensors have applications in diagnostics, environmental monitoring, and food safety.

 Tips and Expert Advice